Skip directly to site content

 What were the ages of patients who used ART?

-What were the reasons patients used art?
+What were the reasons patients used ART?

 What was the percentage of cycles in which patients used their own eggs and embryos?